-The following article is going to make some people mad, cause them mania to the point that they may even want to hit their screen.
-It is not suitable for people who base their practices and ideas regardings the cult of Hekate, on illusive personal gnosis, feelings, channelings, New Age ideas etc. Hopefully, the readers of this blog base their practices on well documented historical and archaeological facts.
+The following article is going to make some people mad, causing them mania to the point that they may even want to hit their screen.
+It is not suitable for people who base their practices and ideas regardings the cult of Hekate, on illusive personal gnosis, feelings, channelings, New Age ideas, etc. Hopefully, the readers of this blog base their practices on well-documented historical and archaeological facts.
 Those readers, our readers, may continue reading.
-They others are kindly requested to exit that page, as it will get them upset.
+The others are kindly requested to exit that page, as it will get them upset.

-Really, not few times I read online, in fora, groups, blogs, websites information about the Goddess Hekate, which are not true.
-In fact, they do not come from any book, research, ancient depiction or any other kind of real source.
-Most of the times, the writers of those texts have a group of supporters, who they have read the blog, the book or they have taken a step forward on exercising with those new information on their daily devotional work.
-Even new non traditional "traditions” have been born out of this kind of new information.
-Most of the times, when I write an ancient source proving that things are not like that, or when I ask for sources, they block me or tell me things like evolution.
+Really, not a few times I read online, in fora, groups, blogs, websites information about the Goddess Hekate, which are not true.
+In fact, they do not come from any book, research, ancient depiction, or any other kind of real source.
+Most of the time, the writers of those texts have a group of supporters, who have read the blog, the book, or they have taken a step forward on exercising with that new information on their daily devotional work.
+Even new nontraditional "traditions” have been born out of this kind of new information.
+Most of the time, when I write an ancient source proving that things are not like that, or when I ask for sources, they block me or tell me things like evolution.
 Evolution on what?
-I prefer being old fashioned.
+I prefer being old-fashioned.

 But how an ancient Goddess could have new, valuable information, which contradicts all the ancient information we find in various ancient texts?
 How can this happen?
 For example, a website presents Hekate telling that all Her mythology is a lie.
 When a Goddess or a God decides to have another personality?
 When he/she passes an identity crisis?
 No!
 This is ridiculous, but people believe those ideas and they make them a part of their lives.
 But, where those ideas are based?
 On imagination?
 On wrong execution of magickal techniques?
 Both?
 Maybe innocence?

 A safe way to keep/preserve a magickal tradition or a magickal religion as Wicca or Asatru is to know the history.
-History, archaeology, mythology are a live triangle which connects us with the tradition we try to practice, with the ancient cult we try to approach.
+History, archaeology, mythology are live triangle that connects us with the tradition we try to practice, with the ancient cult we try to approach.
 Without science, our efforts will eventually fall and fail.
 It is really very shocking to read and see that spread, misinformation about the Goddess Hekate.
 Who are those people who decide to change facts, texts, history?
 How it is better not to read the ancient texts you have, the real sources, and prefer to invent your own?
-How someone who lives in the age of rapid change, technology and a fake civilization is going to say that he is more connected than the ancient priest who lived in an atmosphere full of magick and real connection with nature?
-When necromancy and divination were public professions, when priests and priestesses were considered sacred persons, and they practiced and lead pomps, celebration, magickal techniques and they carried a spiritual knowledge, unknown to us… at those ages, with all the energy centering around war and religion, our ancestors were in a better religious situation than the one we are now, they lived with the nature, they didn’t saw nature as something we can take advantage of and have nothing to worry about.
-They saw spirits and even Gods in their daily lives and nobody made jokes on those experiences.
+How someone who lives in the age of rapid change, technology, and a fake civilization is going to say that he is more connected than the ancient priest who lived in an atmosphere full of magick and real connection with nature?
+When necromancy and divination were public professions when priests and priestesses were considered sacred persons, and they practiced and led pomps, celebration, magickal techniques and they carried a spiritual knowledge, unknown to us… at those ages, with all the energy centering around war and religion, our ancestors were in a better religious situation than the one we are now, they lived with nature, they didn’t see nature as something we can take advantage of, and had nothing to worry about.
+They saw spirits and even Gods in their daily lives and nobody made jokes about those experiences.
 Communication with other realms was something that could happen and it was accessible to everyone who wanted to try it.
-By saying that those people, who lived in an environment in which the cult of Hekate was something normal to them, as they found it from their ancestors and passed it to their children, they don’t know, and we modern people know better what happened, is completely non natural.
+By saying that those people, who lived in an environment in which the cult of Hekate was something normal to them, as they found it from their ancestors and passed it to their children, they don’t know, and we modern people know better what happened, is completely nonnatural.